JulianMcOmie/cabin-audio-webapp/app/designdoc.md

 - Creates filter nodes for EQ bands
 - Applies EQ profiles to filter settings
 - Provides input/output nodes for the audio chain
+- Applies volume offset from profile to maintain consistent perceived loudness
 - On initialization, loads last used profile or applies default profile
 - Default "Flat" profile is included for first-time users